shopsys/monorepo-tools/docs/installation/installation-using-docker-linux.md

 # Installation Using Docker for Linux

+**This guide is for the version which is not released yet.
+See the [version for `v7.0.0-beta5`](https://github.com/shopsys/shopsys/blob/v7.0.0-beta5/docs/installation/installation-using-docker-linux.md).**

 This guide covers building new projects based on Shopsys Framework.
 If you want to contribute to the framework itself, you need to install the whole [shopsys/shopsys](https://github.com/shopsys/shopsys) monorepo.